kelmensonj/Greetings/README.md

 Below are a few projects I'd like to showcase.
-I suggest 'Automating Automation' for a solid demo that should run on any machine, but also check out 'Pseudoroot'.
+I suggest 'Automating Automation' for a solid demo that should run on any machine, but also check out 'Data Driven Grow Media for Hydroponics'.

 # [Automating Automation](https://github.com/kelmensonj/Computer-Recording-and-Activity-Playback)